 \subsection{Experimental settings}

-\textbf{Datasets for short-term TSF.} We introduce fund sales datasets from a financial competition\footnote{https://tianchi.aliyun.com/competition/entrance/532093/information} to validate the effectiveness of our method. \textbf{The reason is that fund sales exhibit significant volatility under the influence of complex factors such as policy, public opinion, and market trends, making them more prone to low-predictability patterns.} They are divided into three groups based on the holding period for comprehensive experiment evaluation, called Fund1 (containing 66 fund sales datasets), Fund2 (107 fund sales datasets), and Fund3 (133 fund sales datasets).
+\textbf{Datasets for short-term TSF.} We introduce fund sales datasets from~\cite{zhang2025multi} to validate the effectiveness of our method. \textbf{The reason is that fund sales exhibit significant volatility under the influence of complex factors such as policy, public opinion, and market trends, making them more prone to low-predictability patterns.} They are divided into three groups based on the holding period for comprehensive experiment evaluation, called Fund1 (containing 66 fund sales datasets), Fund2 (107 fund sales datasets), and Fund3 (133 fund sales datasets).
 Details can be found in Appendix Section~\ref{sec:fund_discuss} and Figure~\ref{fig:series_comp_appen}.

 \textbf{Datasets for long-term TSF.} We evaluate the performance of our proposed framework on eight popular datasets, including Exchange, Weather, Electricity, Traffic, and four ETT datasets (ETTh1, ETTh2, ETTm1, ETTm2).
 These datasets involve applications in industrial machines, energy, and weather domains.
 They have been widely employed in the literature for multivariate forecasting tasks~\cite{nie2022time_patchformer,wu2021autoformer,wangtimemixer}.
 Following previous works, each dataset is split into training, validation, and testing sets in a 7:1:2 ratio.
 In short-term forecasting, we merged the training, validation, and test sets across all fund datasets for model training and evaluation because they share similar TS patterns.